emilwang11/menu-manager/README.md

 # Menu Manager
 ## Shopify Fall 2021 Developer Intern Challenge

-With the prompt of building an image repository in mind, I decided to turn it into a menu where users can buy and manage products.
+With the prompt of building an image repository, I decided to turn it into a menu where users can buy and manage products.

-To run the application, run `python run.py`
+To run the application, run
+1. Clone the repo
+2.`pip install .`
+3.  `python run.py`

 #### Home Page
 As a customer,you are able to view the menu item's information and purchase it.